ulfschneider/markdown-it-fitmedia/README.md

 ## Wrapping media

-Also, markdown-it-fitmedia carries an adoption of the original [fit-vids](http://fitvidsjs.com) wrapper to make `iframe` and `video` tags responsive.
+markdown-it-fitmedia carries an adoption of the original [fit-vids](http://fitvidsjs.com) script to make `iframe` and `video` tags responsive.
 Embedded videos are not automatically responsive or fluid.
 They come with a fixed setting for width and height.
 To make them responsive while keeping aspect ratio, they are embedded into a wrapper element.
 The wrapper receives some clever padding and positioning, and as a last step the fixed dimensions are removed from the video.
 The technique has been described by Thierry Koblentz in his A List Apart article “[Creating Intrinsic Ratios for Video](https://alistapart.com/article/creating-intrinsic-ratios-for-video/)” in 2009.

 For example, this